 Having short but frequent brushing sessions is much better than infrequently brushing him for hours at a time.

-Aim for 3 or even 4 sessions per week, 20 minutes each.
-Start with the undercoat rake and finish off the last 5 minutes with the slicker brush.
+Aim for4 sessions per week, 10-15 minutes each.
+Start with the undercoat rake and finish the last 5 minutes with the slicker brush.

 3. Start from the head down

-It sounds so obvious, but it’s super easy to grab the brush and start on those juicy thighs or lower back.
-But try your best to start at the top and work your way down.
+It sounds so obvious, but it’s easy to grab the brush and start on those juicy thighs or lower back.
+Always remember to start at the top and work your way down.

 4. For puppies, use a Pin & Bristle brush